cloudyluna/cbn-custom-flake/README.md

 # cbn-custom-flake

 A simple nix flake to install Cataclysm: Bright Nights with my preferred set of mods.
-Currently I'm targeting v0.6.0 (stable) version of CBN and their compatible mods.
+This branch targets nightly (unstable) edition of the game.

 This flake is largely derived from my own custom [CDDA experimental flake](https://github.com/cloudyluna/cdda-custom-experimental).